-Google AdWords is the most popular online advertising platform.
+Google Advertising is the most popular online advertising platform.
 It lets businesses bid for certain keywords and allows them to place ads on top of Google search results.
-Here are 5 of the most commonly used sizes for Google AdWords.
+Now, Google Advertising, and in specific, SEM, is different than organic SEO.
+Google Advertising and SEM is the specialty of paying Google to place your content in and on a variety of sections throughout the Google Display Network.
+This includes search, display, and YouTube, to name the top three.
+Here are 5 of the most commonly used sizes for Google Advertising.

 Creating Ads for AdWords Display Ads